-Actuarial cost method Projected unit credit

-Amortization method Closed level dollar for remaining unfunded liability plus the assumed investment return, adjusted by 10% of the amount that the value exceeds or is less than the market value at the end of year.
+Actuarial cost method Projected unit credit Amortization method Closed level dollar for remaining unfunded liability Remaining amortization period Varies - Net effective amortization period of 10 years Asset valuation Sum of actuarial value at beginning of year and the cash flow during the year plus the assumed investment return, adjusted by 10% of the amount that the value exceeds or is less than the market value at the end of year.
 The actuarial value is adjusted, if necessary, to be within 20% of market value.
+Net investment rate of return 7.375% Projected salary increases 2.25% plus service based merit increases Retirement age Pattern of retirement determined by experience study Mortality Customizable table based on actual experience including an adjustment for some anticipated improvement Cost of Living Adjustment 0.00% Benefit Changes